quai20/TOOTSEA/docs/paper.md

 # Summary

 During past decades, several research projects involved instrumented moorings ([@Ovide:2004], [@Rrex:2018]) in our lab.
 Those moorings lines are basically a collection of instruments connected to a wire and anchored on the sea floor (down to few thousand meters).
 It is the Eulerian way of measuring ocean currents, since a mooring is stationary at a fixed location.
 These projects generate quite long time series (up to few years), providing some new inputs to research perspectives [@Lozier:2019].
 With those projects came a need for a dedicated toolbox to read, analyze, preprocess and qualify dataset from those instruments.
-For example data has to be available in a proper output format, with a user defined time step and with some calculations applied on the data.
+Having a tool capable of gathering these tasks in one place definitely save some effort and time.

 Initial objectives of this development were :
 - Read the output file of multiple oceanographic instruments and be able to add reader for other instruments in the future.